mk-fg/trilobite/README.md

 made/rotated and, unless --no-revert option is specified, "at" will be used to schedule rules' revert in a few minutes, which should be disabled manually, if ssh (or whatever access) wasn't accidentally blocked by the new rules.

-Code that does all this is a bag of hacks in huge loops piled on over time.